 - Western Nebraska Community College

-Applications are due May 15, 2013.
+Applications are due May 9, 2014.
 A statewide review committee will evaluate applications.
 These evaluations will be used to determine funding levels.
-If selected in stage one, students will be invited to work with their faculty mentor to develop a short proposal due in July 2013 as part of stage two.
+If selected in stage one, students will be invited to work with their faculty mentor to develop a short proposal due in June/July 2014 as part of stage two.

 Fellowship Final Report